cmb69/register_xh/README.md

 If the field is empty, the page is accessible to everybody.
 If a page is protected this way, all its subpages are protected as well.

+Under `Plugins` → `Register` → `Pages`, an overview over the protections assigned via page data is available.

 Note that the `access()` and `register_access()` calls of former versions of the plugin are still supported, but these do not automatically protect subpages as well.